 In the 1840's Mexico has ceded California to the United States, making life nearly impossible for the Mexican population due to the influx of land and gold-crazy Americans.
 Farmer Joaquin ...
 See full summary »

 Ruby falls in love with small-time con man Eddie.
 During a botched blackmail scheme, Eddie accidentally kills the man they were setting up.
 Eddie takes off and Ruby is sent to a reformatory for two years.

 Racketeer Tony Gazotti is thankful that lawyer Jackson Durant helps him beat a murder rap, but Durant just does it for the thrill of it and refuses payment.
 Durant's defense of mobsters causes his firm to disown him and his girlfriend Sue to leave him.
-But when young Tom Siddell, Sue's new boyfriend, is framed for a murder, she is the first to come asking for Durant's help.
-Durant uses Gazotti's information network and the help of new girlfriend Gertie Waxted to find that rival gangster Jim Grelliman is involved in the framing of Siddell.
-When Durant sends Gertie to Grelliman's apartment in a bid to blow open the case, she is walking on thin ice.
+But when young Tom Siddall, Sue's new boyfriend, is framed for a murder, she is the first to come asking for Durant's help.
+Durant uses Gazotti's information network and the help of new girlfriend Gertie Waxted to find that rival gangster Jim Crelliman is involved in the framing of Siddall.
+When Durant sends Gertie to Crelliman's apartment in a bid to blow open the case, she is walking on thin ice.
 Written by

 Gary Jackson <firstname.lastname@example.org>

 The $200,000 "retainer" Crelliman offers Durant would be worth around $3,650,000 in 2016.
 See more »